Last updated on July 27th, 2023 at 10:33 am

 My kettlebells – Rep Fitness LB Kettlebells

 I own a dumb amount of kettlebells.
-It’s what I started training at home with and it’s still one of my favorite implements to use.
+It’s what I started training at home with, and it’s still one of my favorite implements.

 I’ve owned kettlebells from Onnit, Body-Solid, Titan, KettleBells Kings, and Rep Fitness.
 The Titan and Body-Solid were a waste of money.
 I sold the Titans, and I donated the Body-Solid to the gym where I work.